Vincross/mind-documentation/whatishexa.md

 * 3 axis accelerometer to stay balanced

-* distance cameras to detect objects
+* distance sensor to detect objects

 * infrared sensor for night vision